Communist Party of Indonesia: Establishment

 During this time, communist sympathizers were still considered part of Sarekat Islam itself.
-This posed a troubling dilemma in which communist members were considered cadres in an Islamist organization, two very opposing ideas.
-More and more Sarekat Islam members were becoming aware of communist infiltration tactics.
-In the period leading up to the Sarekat Islam's sixth congress in 1921, members decided to stop the infiltrations once and for all.
+In the period leading up to the Sarekat Islam's sixth congress in 1921, members affiliated with the central branch in Batavia decided to attempt to purge the organization of its communist members.
 Agus Salim, the organization's secretary, introduced a motion banning Sarekat Islam members from dual membership in other parties.
 The motion passed despite opposition from Tan Malaka and Semaun, forcing the communists to change tactics.
 The Dutch colonial authorities introduced more restrictions on political activity and Sarekat Islam decided to focus on religious matters, leaving the communists as the only active extremist organization.

 In 1922, whilst Semaun was attending Far Eastern Labour Conference in Moscow, Tan Malaka tried to turn a strike by government pawnshop workers into a national strike by all Indonesian labor unions.
 The plot failed and Malaka was arrested, given a choice between internal or external exile; he chose the latter and left for the Soviet Union.
 In May, Semaun returned after seven months in the Soviet Union and began to organize the labor unions into a single organization.
 In September, the Union of Indonesian Labour Organizations (Persatuan Vakbonded Hindia) was formed.

-At the fifth Comintern congress in 1924, it was emphasized that "the top priority of communist parties is to gain control of trades unions"; there could be no successful revolution without this.
+At the Fifth Comintern Congress in 1924, it was emphasized that "the top priority of communist parties is to gain control of trades unions"; there could be no successful revolution without this.
 The PKH began to concentrate on unions, decided to improve discipline, and demanded the establishment of a Soviet Republic of Indonesia.
 The party name was changed again that year, to Partai Komunis Indonesia (PKI, Communist Party of Indonesia).